-From the responses we received, together with information obtained through desktop research and comments posted on social media, we created a map showing queer spaces in the city of Graz (Fig. 1).
+As we navigate the intricate labyrinth of safe spaces within Graz's LGBTQ+ community, these research questions guide us towards a deeper understanding of the dynamics at play.
+From tangible places to intangible threads of connection and isolation, this exploration seeks not only to reveal the existing landscape but also seeks to lay the groundwork for a more inclusive, supportive and resilient community for all.
+What needs to change?
+3.3.
+RESULTS From the responses we received, together with information obtained through desktop research and comments posted on social media, we created a map showing queer spaces in the city of Graz (Fig. 1).
 Most of the identified spaces are alcohol-related, such as bars, clubs and cafes, and sex-related, such as sex shops, porn cinemas and dark bars.
-Other spaces are bound to specific organisations, such as the group HuG, which has existed for more than 20 years (HuG - Homosexuelle und Glaube, 2023), or the LGBTQI+ organisation RosaLila PantherInnen, which was founded in the 90s (RosaLila Panther-Innen - www.homo.at, 2023), which has counselling centres, the feel free community centre and the organisation office.
-Most universities in Graz have had Queer Refarate for more than 15 years, organising lectures about queer topics, advocating for a more inclusive university and helping LGBT-QI+ students.
-We found a beautician specialised in transgender individuals and a few LGBTQI+ owned shops.
-The Rotor Art Centre has LGBTQI+ artists and queer exhibitions.

-Women we interviewed expressed concern that most LGBTQI+ party venues are only for gay men.
+Other spaces are bound to specific organisations, such as the group HuG, which has existed for more than 20 years (HuG - Homosexuelle und Glaube, 2023), or the LGBTQ+ organisation RosaLila PantnerInnen, which was founded in the 90s (RosaLila PantherInnen - www.homo.at, 2023), which has counselling centres, the feel free community centre and the organisation office.
+Most universities in Graz have had Queer Refarate for more than 15 years, organising lectures about queer topics, advocating for a more inclusive university and helping LGBTQ+ students.
+We found a beautician specialised in transgender individuals and a few LGBTQ+-owned shops.
+The Rotor Art Centre has LGBTQ+ artists and queer exhibitions.
+Women we interviewed expressed concern that most LGBTQ+ party venues are only for gay men.
 They expressed that the only place they feel really safe to party is at the Feel Free Community Centre when it is used as a bar.
-There are no events for The main characters are almost always gay men.
-Another concern generally expressed by the younger part of the community is that they do not feel comfortable in bars and traditional LGBTQI+ spaces.
+There are no events for LGBTQ+ women .
+The main characters are almost always gay men.
+Another concern generally expressed by the younger part of the community is that they do not feel comfortable in bars and traditional LGBTQ+ spaces.
 An overly sexualised environment was a reason for part of the community not to attend certain events or not to feel comfortable.
-The monthly club FAGtory (Figure 3a) is the only gay club in Graz and the biggest LGBTQI+ party, but only fetish dressed people are allowed in and there is a dark room for men only.
+The monthly club FAGtory (Fig. 3a) is the only gay club in Graz and the biggest LGBTQ+ party, but only fetish - dressed people are allowed in and there is a dark room for men only.
 BaseMENt is a bar with a dark room and there are a few cruising spots in Graz and Styria.
 It is important to point out that a part of the community needs such places, but the concern is that most of the spaces are sex-related and aimed at men, making women, trans and non-fetish men feel unsafe and disconnected from the community.
-The FAGtory club has a lot of comments on Google Maps about this issue (Figure 2).
+The FAGtory club has a lot of comments on Google Maps about this issue (Fig. 2).
+Schönaugasse in the centre of Graz has a number of gay bars, such as the stars bar (Fig. 3c).
+It is interesting to note that all the bars on this street are discreet and do not have any LGBTQ+ flags that can be seen from the outside, so it is difficult to notice that there is a gay bar.
+All the bars on this street are traditional, and the clientele tends to be older gay men, making it part of an older generation of gay men's space in Graz.